12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 - Door: Bold pops like deep red or a warm slate gray like Sherwin Williams Peppercorn.

 This gray shingle color can upgrade curb appeal without risking going out of style in a few years.
-Perhaps that’s why Owen Corning chose Williamsburg Gray as their 2024 shingle color of the year!

 Pro Tip: Use Owen’s Corning’s Roof Visualizer Tool to see how these trend-worthy shingles look on your house.